ilozano2/spring-cloud-gateway-active-health-check/README.md

 In this section, you can see a custom filter implementation that sets up load balancing and health checks of your services by using Spring Cloud Gateway route configuration.

-If you already have a service discovery server in your project, maybe this is not the best option for you.
-If not, though, this is a simple and cheap way to get two great features in your project.
+If you already have a service discovery server in your project this might not be your best option.
+If not, this is a simple and cheap way to integrate two great features in your project.

 ```yaml
     spring: